shinjiwlab/versa/README.md

 # VERSA
-VERSA (Versatile Evaluation of Speech and Audio) is a toolkit dedicating a collection of evaluation metrics in speech and audio quality.
-Our goal is to provide comprehensive connection to the cutting-edge techniques developped for evaluation.
-The toolkit is also tightly integrated to [ESPnet](https://github.com/espnet/espnet.git).
+VERSA (Versatile Evaluation of Speech and Audio) is a toolkit dedicated to collecting evaluation metrics in speech and audio quality.
+Our goal is to provide a comprehensive connection to the cutting-edge techniques developed for evaluation.
+The toolkit is also tightly integrated into [ESPnet](https://github.com/espnet/espnet.git).

 ## Install